Financial-Times/origami/apps/website/_tutorials/manual-build.md

 Let's head over to <a href="https://registry.origami.ft.com/components/o-table#demo-row-stripes">the striped variation of o-table in the registry</a>, and copy that <abbr title="Hypertext Markup Language">HTML</abbr> in under our content.

-<aside>If you'd like to double check your work, we've put our <code>index.html</code> up <a href="https://codepen.io/ft-origami/pen/EprYzR" class="o-typography-link--external">on CodePen</a>.</aside>
+<aside>If you'd like to double check your work, we've put our <code>index.html</code> up <a href="https://codepen.io/ft-origami/pen/EprYzR">on CodePen</a>.</aside>

 ## Origami Registry & npm

 Now that we have set up the scaffolding for our page, we need to install those components so we can access their respective styles and functionalities.

 All Origami components are available for installation via npm.
-They live in the <a href="https://registry.origami.ft.com/components">Origami Registry</a>, and are published to the <a href="https://npmjs.com/" class="o-typography-link--external">public npm registry</a>.
+They live in the <a href="https://registry.origami.ft.com/components">Origami Registry</a>, and are published to the <a href="https://npmjs.com/">public npm registry</a>.

 <aside class="no-padding">
 <p>Our folder structure so far:</p>